LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 ~~~~~~~~~~~~~~

 When a predicate makes heavy use of predicates defined on other objects,
-its predicate clauses can be verbose due to all the necessary message
+its predicate clauses can be verbose due to all the necessary
-sending goals.
+message-sending goals.
 Consider the following example:

 ::